anseki/htmlclean/README.md

 ### SSI Tags in HTML Comments

 htmlclean removes the HTML/SVG comments that include the SSI tag like `<!-- Info for admin - Foo:<?= expression ?> -->`.
 I think it's no problem because htmlclean is used to minify HTML.
 If that SSI tag includes the important code for logic, use a `protect` option, or `<!--[htmlclean-protect]-->` and `<!--[/htmlclean-protect]-->`.

+### htmlclean Work

+htmlclean never changes the structure of the document even if the elements or attributes look like meaningless, because it might be used by your program, and those are not work htmlclean should do.
+It should prevent unexpectedly breaking the data after all your efforts.
+If you would like to enforce rules relating to code style, check out the documents such as the code style guide.

 ## See Also